-- If your child has specific medical needs then please contact either your class teacher in the first instance who will inform the SENDCO, so that appropriate plans can be put into action. - ❖ If needed a 'care plan' can be written to inform all staff of the specifics of the condition and what should be done to support the needs of the child. - If your child requires ongoing medication, please contact the school office and complete a medicine administration form. - Should your child suffer from allergies and requires inhalers or an epipen these will be kept in your child's classroom in a labelled box and carried by staff when visits off the school site are made.
+- If your child has specific medical needs then please contact either your class teacher in the first instance who will inform the SENDCo, so that appropriate plans can be put into action. - If needed a 'care plan' can be written to inform all staff of the specifics of the condition and what should be done to support the needs of the child.

+If your child requires ongoing medication, please contact the school office and complete a Reviewed January 2021 medicine administration form.

+Should your child suffer from allergies and requires inhalers these will be kept in your child's classroom in a labelled box, epipens are kept in a locked staff room; both are carried by staff when visits off the school site are made.
 All staff have regularly updated training in the use of this equipment.